TrueFengTingGuo/My-Digital-Painitng-Practise/README.md

 # Digtial Painting Practice
-This is a place where I post my recent artwork projects.
+This is a place where I post my random artwork projects.
 It involves full color paintings.

 ### Why do I post here?
 Cause I am a COMPUTER SCIENCE STUDENT, there is no better place for me to post my recent projects.